fromzerotoonee/blog-repo/test/content/en/posts/lame.md

 title: "Hack The Box - Lame"
 date: 2022-06-07T17:29:31+05:30
 draft: false
-description: " Legacy from HackTheBox is an retired machine which is vulnerable to infamous CVE - 2007-2447 & 2004-2687 SMB vulnerabilities which can be easily exploited with publicly available scripts and Metasploit "
+description: " Lame from HackTheBox is an retired machine which is vulnerable to infamous CVE - 2007-2447 & 2004-2687 SMB vulnerabilities which can be easily exploited with publicly available scripts and Metasploit "
 hideToc: false
 tocPosition: outer
 enableToc: true